 Maintenance Electrician Job Description Template (Free)

 We have an immediate opening for an experienced Maintenance Electrician.
-Servicing, repairing, and installing electrical systems will be the Maintenance Electrician job responsibility.
-You will be required to travel to the customer’s locations to identify and guide the customer to improve their electrical requirements.
+Servicing, repairing, and installing electrical systems will be the Maintenance Electrician’s job responsibility.
+You will be required to travel to the customer’s locations to identify and guide them to improve their electrical requirements.
 Experience and knowledge with various electrical system equipment sizes are a must as we work with commercial and residential customers.
 Additionally, you will have duties to service the general maintenance checks, routine electronic maintenance, diagnose defects and cable problems, and significant building electrical equipment installation will be required.

 Maintenance Electrician Duties & Responsibilities: